puffyCid/artemis-api/artemis-docs/docs/Artifacts/Linux Artifacts/gvfs.md

 # GVFS

-GNOME Virtual FileSystem (GVFS) is a userspace filesystem that GNOME applications may use.
+GNOME Virtual FileSystem (GVFS) is a user space filesystem that GNOME applications may use.
 The metadata for the GVFS is typically stored at:
 `/home/%/.local/share/gvfs-metadata/%`, they are in a binary format and must be parsed.